Page Summary

 To protect user data, the Gmail scopes used in

-using an access token as an argument.
-You must obtain an access token from an
+using an access token from an

 action event object.